 India pitches for greater engagement with BRICS nations

-Addressing the BRICS Foreign Ministers meeting here, Minister of State for External Affairs General Y K Singh said BRICS countries have reached significant understanding on security and counter terrorism issues.
+Minister of State for External Affairs General V K Singh said the BRICS countries have reached significant understanding on security and counter terrorism issues

 India today pitched for a greater engagement with BRICS nations which have steadily expanded its agenda from financial matters to security and counter terrorism issues facing the international community.

-Addressing the BRICS Foreign Ministers meeting here, Minister of State for External Affairs General Y K Singh said BRICS countries have reached significant understanding on security and counter terrorism issues.
+Addressing the BRICS Foreign Ministers meeting, Minister of State for External Affairs General V K Singh said the BRICS countries have reached significant understanding on security and counter terrorism issues.

 "Besides cooperating on financial issues, the BRICS agenda has witnessed steady expansion," he said.